21 Sep Exercising after Breast Reduction

 Reduced Swelling and Inflammation

 - Less Tightness: Swelling can make the skin around your surgical area feel tight.
-A reduction in this tightness can indicate that the swelling is going down
+A reduction in this tightness can indicate that the swelling is dissipating.

-- Clothing Fits Better: You might notice that your clothing starts to fit more comfortably around your chest area.
-This can be another indicator that the swelling is reducing
+- Clothing Fit: You might notice that your clothing starts to fit more comfortably around your chest area.
+This can be another indicator that the swelling is reducing.

 It’s vital to listen to your body and not rush this process.
 The timelines mentioned are general guidelines, and individual recovery can vary.